I2SL/kssp/readme.md

 ```
 See the `examples` directory for executables built using CMake and Conan.

-# Building Examples
+## Building Examples
-Using the same Conan prerequisites as above:
+The example programs are built using the same Conan setup as above:
 1) `cd` into the `examples` folder
 2) `conan install . -pr:b=default --output-folder=build --build=missing`
 3) `cd build`